A Tight Lower Bound for Non-coherent Index Erasure: Quantum state generation

 \section{Quantum state generation}

 In this paper, we address limitations of quantum query algorithms for solving the \textsc{Index Erasure} problem.
 We assume that the reader is familiar with foundations of quantum computing (see~\cite{nielsen2000quantum} for an introductory reference), some of which we review here.
 The basic memory unit of a quantum computer is a qubit, which is a two-dimensional complex Euclidean space $\C[\{0,1\}]$ having \emph{computational} orthonormal basis $\{\ket{0},\ket{1}\}$.
-Similarly, a $k$-qubit system corresponds to Euclidean space $\C[\{0,1\}^k]$ and it has computational basis $\{\ket{b}\colon b\in\{0,1\}^n\}$.
-Unit vectors $\ket{\Psi}\in\C[\{0,1\}^k]$ are called (pure) \emph{quantum states} and they represent superpositions over various computations basis stats.
+Similarly, a $k$-qubit system corresponds to Euclidean space $\C[\{0,1\}^k]$ {with computational basis $\{\ket{b}\colon b\in\{0,1\}^k\}$}.
+Unit vectors $\ket{\Psi}\in\C[\{0,1\}^k]$ are called (pure) \emph{quantum states} and they represent superpositions over {various computational basis states}.

 Quantum bits are often grouped together in \emph{registers} for the ease of algorithm design and analysis.
 If $\ket{\psi},\ket{\phi}$ are states of two registers, then the state of the joint system is $\ket{\psi}\otimes\ket{\phi}$.
 We often shorten the notation $\ket{\psi}\otimes\ket{\phi}$ to $\ket{\psi}\ket{\phi}$ or $\ket{\psi,\phi}$.
-Due to \emph{entanglement}, not always the state of the joint system can be written as a tensor product of states of the individual registers.
+Due to \emph{entanglement}, it is not always the case that the state of the joint system can be written as a tensor product of states of the individual registers.

 Quantum information is processed by unitary transformations, which correspond to square matrices $U$ such that $UU^*=U^*U=I$, and they map quantum states to quantum states.
 This unitary processing of quantum information implies that any (noiseless) quantum computation is reversible.